Free Thyroxine

 and samples from dialysis patients.

-Of 26 commonly used pharmaceuticals tested in vitro, only furosemide
+of 17 commonly used pharmaceuticals tested in vitro.
+At typical

 The test cannot be used to determine fT4 in patients receiving